thecoochins/Cumulocity-Home-Assistant/README.md

 - Currently all devices associated to the login are brought in and attached with their respective measurements as Home Assistant entities.
 Potentially this will be swapped out for a list of devices that can be selected from.
 - Faster updates using the [Cumulocity real time updates api].(https://cumulocity.com/api/core/#section/Real-time-operations/Handshake)
-- automatically update and check for new devices on existing integrations
+- Automatically update and check for new devices on existing integrations

+# Change Log

+## v0.0.1
+- Initial release

 ### This project is dedicated to Peter Howchin